 “Owning and operating a vehicle . . . accounts for the second-largest household expense” (Bureau of Labor Statistics).
 The rising cost of motoring is a sickening drain on motorists’ finances.

-What a pain!
-Want to save money on your motoring?
-You definitely can!
+Want to really save big money on your motoring?
+You definitely CAN!

-Apply these 11 easy and proven strategies to save big on your motoring costs:
+Use these 11 easy and proven strategies to save hundreds of $$$ on your motoring costs!